 6. Take care of your trees.

 If there are any tree branches that are getting too close to the house, you might want to have them trimmed before they crash-land into your house.
-Dead trees aren’t stable and they can fall easily, so you should also have any dead or diseased trees removed.
 Though most likely your home insurance covers fallen trees, it’s best to not have to deal with it at all.

 7. Get your chimney checked.

 Who doesn’t love a warm, crackling fire in the fireplace in the winter?
 It’s great.
-But it’s a good idea to get your chimney inspected or cleaned before you start a fire in the fireplace this winter.
-And the best time to do that is in the fall before there’s a huge upswing in demand for these services.
-Chimney-cleaning businesses get super busy in the winter, as you can imagine, so you’ll have much less hassle scheduling an appointment earlier in the fall.
+But it’s a good idea to get your chimney inspected before you start a fire in the fireplace this winter.
+You don’t want to have any unexpected chimney problems.

 8. Prevent your pipes from freezing.

 Pipes that are exposed to cold temperatures can freeze if the weather gets cold enough.
-You may want to go ahead and add preemptive insulation to your pipes to prevent them from freezing when the temperatures drop.
+You may want to go ahead and take steps to prevent them from freezing when the temperatures drop.

 9. Check your smoke and carbon monoxide detectors.

 Make sure that you’re regularly checking your smoke detectors.
-The batteries also need to be changed at least once a year.
-Winter is the prime time for electrical fires, so it’s important to make sure that your smoke detectors can do their job.
-There should be at least one smoke detector on every floor and preferably one outside each bedroom.
+The batteries also need to be changed regularly.
+It’s important to make sure that your smoke detectors and carbon monoxide detectors can do their job.

 10. Look over the outside of your home.